Bumblebee00/SymbolicIntegration.jl/README.md

 - general rules for trig with F

 ## Mild
 Mild problems are problems that impact the correct functioning of the rule based symbolic integrator and are medium difficulty to fix.
-Here are the ones I encountred so far:
+Here are the ones I encountered so far:

-- In the Mathematica package is definied the `ExpandIntegrand` funciton that expands a lot of mathematical expression (is definied in more than 360 rules of code) in strange ways.
+- In the Mathematica package is defined the `ExpandIntegrand` function that expands a lot of mathematical expression (is defined in more than 360 rules of code) in strange ways.
 Not all cases are been adderssed for now

 - when testing, one checks that the integral is correct with `isequal(simplify(computed_result  - real_result;expand=true), 0)` but this doesnt always work.
 For example:
 ```